This is the multi-page printable view of this section. Click here to print.

 Reference

-• The notification reception method (E-mail or SMS) can be changed after selecting the notification target as Service > ServiceWatch on the Notification Settings page.
+• The notification reception method (E-mail or SMS) can be changed on the Notification Settings page after selecting the notification target as Service > ServiceWatch.

 • Users without login history cannot be designated as notification recipients.

-5 - ServiceWatch Integration Service
+5 - ServiceWatch integration service

-You can check services linked with ServiceWatch.
+You can view services integrated with ServiceWatch.

 Metrics and Log Monitoring